dushimsam/deep-dive-into-algorithms/tutorials/sessions/session_two.md

 AMORTIZED APPROACHES

-1. right-pointer is used for adding more elemetns
+1. left-pointer is used for adding more elements
-2. left-pointer is used for removing the elements
+2. right-pointer is used for removing the elements
-3. until we reach to the target.
+3. until we reach to the target.fd
 4. If the right-pointer reaches the end still less than or greater than target we end the process.